Knox College (Illinois): Greek organizations

+Knox College is home to nine Greek-letter organizations, the oldest of which has been on campus since 1855.

 Traditions

 Pumphandle is an annual tradition dating back to 1885 during which new members of the community are welcomed to Knox.
 On the afternoon before the start of the academic year, all members of the Knox community gather on the south lawn outside Old Main.
 The president of the college "leads the welcoming line, shaking each person's hand in turn.
 Everyone shakes the hands of those who have gone before, and the line grows, snaking around the campus."

-Flunk Day is an annual spring carnival that allows students, staff, and faculty to mingle and have fun.
+Flunk Day is an annual spring carnival.
 Classes are canceled for the day as the student body turns its attention to a joke issue of the student newspaper, live music, inflatable bounce rooms, petting zoos, a mud pit, a paint fight, and a seniors vs faculty softball game.
 The date of Flunk Day changes every year and is a secret until the entire student body is awakened at around 5am on the day.
-Flunk Day is of particular significance since Knox College does not close for reasons other than winter break and spring break.
-Flunk Day is a time that students, staff, and faculty can all come together.